List of U.S. states and territories by population

-The states and territories included in the United States Census Bureau's statistics for the United States population, ethnicity, religion, and most other categories include the 50 states and Washington, D.C..
+The states and territories included in the United States Census Bureau's statistics for the United States population, ethnicity, and most other categories include the 50 states and Washington, D.C.
 Separate statistics are maintained for the five permanently inhabited territories of the United States: Puerto Rico, Guam, the U.S. Virgin Islands, American Samoa, and the Northern Mariana Islands.

+As of April 1, 2020, the date of the 2020 United States census, the nine most populous U.S. states contain slightly more than half of the total population.
+The 25 least populous states contain less than one-sixth of the total population.
+California, the most populous state, contains more people than the 21 least populous states combined, and Wyoming, the least populous state, has a population less than any of the 31 most populous U.S. cities.

 Method

 The United States Census counts the persons residing in the United States including citizens, non-citizen permanent residents and non-citizen long-term visitors.
 Civilian and military federal employees serving abroad and their dependents are counted in their home state.

 Electoral apportionment

 Every 10 years, the U.S. Census Bureau is charged with making an actual count of all residents by state and territory.
 The accuracy of this count is then tested after the fact, and sometimes statistically significant undercounts or overcounts occur.
-For example for the 2020 decennial census, 14 states had significant miscounts ranging from 1.5% to 6.6%.
+For example, for the 2020 decennial census, 14 states had significant miscounts ranging from 1.5% to 6.6%.
 While these adjustments may be reflected in government programs over the following decade, the 10-year representative apportionments discussed below are not changed to reflect the miscount.